-- While Iron Man forging his first power armor in a cave with primitive tools does not count, one of the Superman types to appear immediately after the "Death Of Superman" forged his suit of power armor in the very same way - however, he was a techie living in a major city and working out of his basement, and probably could have arranged some better tools than a hammer and anvil.
+- While Iron Man forging his first power armor in a cave with primitive tools does not count, Steel, one of the Superman types to appear immediately after The Death of Superman forged his suit of power armor in the very same way - however, he was a techie living in a major city and working out of his basement, and probably could have arranged some better tools than a hammer and anvil.

 - In The Good, the Bad and the Ugly Tuco (The Ugly) built his own revolver by taking bit and pieces from a bunch of different guns in a gun store.
 None of that gun store's best ones was good enough for him.

 - All The Weyrs Of Pern: AIVAS has each member of the team dissecting Thread make their own tools, despite the presence of a craft guild that could have easily provided enough tools for the team.